 Lastly, a transactional search is done by users who are specifically looking to buy or hire something.
 These are the kind of audience you should target if you’re trying to increase your sales.

 A keyword research tool with a filter feature will help you look for target keywords with the intent that matches your content.

 For example, suppose you own a wedding photography blog and would like to promote your landing page.
 This means you want to target users with a transactional search intent, right?

 With a tool like the SEMrush Keyword Magic Tool, you start with a seed keyword like “wedding photographer.”

 Right off the bat, you should be able to find keywords that have transactional intent.
 These are keywords with commercial terms like “buy,” “hire,” “price,” or “cost.”

 You can also use the tool’s filter feature to easily sieve out transactional keywords from the bunch.
 Simply click ‘Advanced filters’ and type in a commercial term that makes sense for your keyword.

 Within seconds, you should find target keywords that could draw in the type of audience who could appreciate the content you have in store for them.

-If you’re interested in trying out SEMrush yourself, check out this page for exclusive free trial offers — only for MasterBlogging readers!
+If you’re interested in trying out SEMrush yourself, check out this SEMrush review and tutorial to learn how to use it effectively.
+It includes a 30-day SEMrush trial offer as well — only for MasterBlogging readers!

 3. Use a Compelling Featured Image